yamin-shihab/study-notes/grade-7/science.md

         + Crystals are atoms arranged in an orderly pattern that repeats.
         + Minerals have different properties for describing them.
             + The color is the outward appearance and isn't reliable since it can change.
-            + Lustre is the shininess of a mineral and is how a surface reflects light. (pearly, glassy, waxy, silky, greasy, brilliant, dull, shiny, metallic, glossy).
+            + Luster is the shininess of a mineral and is how a surface reflects light. (pearly, glassy, waxy, silky, greasy, brilliant, dull, shiny, metallic, glossy).
             + The streak is the color of the powder left behind after the mineral rubs a rough surface and isn't always the same color as the mineral.
             + Cleavage means that the mineral splits easily into smooth, flat pieces, and a fracture is a break with rough, uneven, and jagged edges.
             + Transparent is see-through, translucent is shadowy or frosted, and opaque isn't see-through.